kennethlmartin/eslint-config-archetype/README.md

 ## Usage

-> Extend base configurations, rule declarations, or a combination of both.
+> Extend base configurations, grouped rule definitions, or a combination of both.

 ```js
 module.exports = {